 - Chopped nuts (optiona0

-While the cream is coming to a simmer add the 5 eggs to a medium bowl.
-Beat until they thicken and turn light in color, about 5 minutes.
+- While the cream is coming to a simmer add the eggs to a large bowl.
+Beat until they thicken and turn light in color, about 2 to 3 minutes.
 Add the vanilla and salt and beat in.

-Remove from oven and remove the pudding from the water, cool on cooling rack.
-Once cooled place in the refrigerator for an hour or two before serving.
+- Remove from oven and remove the pudding from the water, cool on a cooling rack.
+Cool until warm and ready to serve.
+If serving cold, cool completely and set in the refrigerator to chill for an hour or so.